LeCoqHardi/WolverineScripts/README.md

 # WolverineScripts

-WolverineScripts is a bunch of little script to simplify your life while hacking !
-It makes it way faster and easyer (not needed to learn every commands...)
+WolverineScripts is a bunch of little scripts to simplify your life while hacking !
+It makes it way faster and easier (not needed to learn every commands...)

 # Tools in the Framework